 Locations

 Add as many locations as you have physical premises for.
-LinkedIn Company Page Locations
+LinkedIn company page location settings with editable address fields for headquarters and additional offices, emphasizing location updates for enhanced visibility.

 Company Page Hashtags